john-science/john-science.github.io/_drafts/2024-12-31-herding-datas-kittens.md

   * https://antineutrino.net/2019/08/11/git-stash-workflows
   * https://antineutrino.net/2023/04/23/intermediate-git
 * **Testing**
+  * Anecdote: basically every time I have added code coverage to an uncovered section of a code base, I have found bugs.
+Just... every time.
   * Some scientists (and their managers) will see this as a waste of time, prove them wrong.
 (TODO: Write some arguements, show some data, possibly another post.)
   * https://antineutrino.net/2022/11/08/good-unit-tests
 * **Documentation**